wiremind/chartreuse/README.md

 # Chartreuse: Alembic migration within kubernetes

+**"How to automate management of database schema migration at scale without having to write backward/forward compatible migrations, using CI/CD and Kubernetes"**

 Chartreuse is a wrapper around [Alembic](https://alembic.sqlalchemy.org) and [Eslembic](https://gitlab.cayzn.com/wiremind/commons/eslembic) to ease, detect and automate migrations on deployed applications.